-The ‘how do you want to extract the tiff stacks’ question gives you the choice of exporting single view or fused data that has had all of the deskewing and other affine transformation steps applied as covered in Steps 1-4
+The ‘how do you want to extract the tiff stacks’ question gives you the choice of exporting single view or fused data with all of the deskewing and other affine transformation steps applied as covered in Steps 1-4.

-Below is the fused option selected
+Below is the fused option selected.